felipe-hgc/felipe-hgc/README.md

 Hi there 👋

-My name is Felipe
+My name is Felipe \
-I'm from Chile :chile:
+I'm from 🇨🇱

-I'm currently learning to become a Full Stack Python Developer Junior \
+I'm currently learning to become a Full Stack Python Developer Junior 🐍 \
 Here are some examples of my work using HTML/CSS and Python :computer:

 You can see "live" versions of some of these in:\